ecroot/LitSpy/README.md

 and produces summaries of the search results in HTML and optionally Excel format.

 ## INSTALLATION
-The tool has been packaged in to a wheel to make installation easy; simply ensure that you have Python3.6 or higher installed on your machine, and run the command
+The tool is available from pypi, and can be easily installed and upgraded in the usual way using pip.
+Just ensure that you have Python3.6 or higher installed on your machine, and run the command

-`pip install path/to/litspy-version-py3-none-any.whl`
+`pip install litspy`

 (or, if your default Python version is Python2, replace `pip` with `pip3`)